 Personal Items

-Although the pharmacies in Jordan may carry the medicines you need, it is always best to travel with your own supply of prescriptions you take regularly.
+Although the pharmacies in Jordan may carry the medicines you need, it's always best to travel with your own supply of prescriptions you take regularly.
 If you wear contacts, bring along a few extra pairs and any supplies you use.
-Consider bringing some basic travel supplies such as bandages or NuSkin, antiseptics, probiotics, anti-histamines, and anti-diarrheal remedies.
+Consider bringing some basic travel supplies such as bandages or NuSkin, antiseptics, probiotics, antihistamines, and anti-diarrheal remedies.

-For those travelers with medical conditions that impair speech or cause life-threatening symptoms, you are strongly advised to wear a medical alert bracelet that clearly states your condition and an emergency contact number.
+For travelers with medical conditions that impair speech or cause life-threatening symptoms, it's strongly advised that they wear a medical alert bracelet that clearly states their condition and an emergency contact number.

-If you have food restrictions—such as Celiac disease—pack some snacks.
-You will find a few health food stores in Amman, but selection is limited and gluten-free food options and understanding are also still fairly limited in Jordan.
+Pack some snacks if you have food restrictions—such as Celiac disease.
+You'll find a few health food stores in Amman, but selection is limited, and gluten-free food options and understanding are also fairly limited in Jordan.

 Consider carrying an unlocked mobile phone.
 SIM cards and cell service in Jordan are affordable and easy to procure—you can purchase a SIM card and pre-pay plan at the airport on arrival.